stawberri/mews/README.md

 #### twitter configuration

 * `mew.sensitive` *toggle*.
 Flags your tweet as potentially containing sensitive content.
 * `mew.replyTo = ''` *string*.
 The ID of a tweet you would like to reply to.
-You would need some other way of finding a tweet ID, and you also need to include `@username` in your tweet message, where `username` is the username of the account that tweeted the tweet.
+This doesn't do anything unless your tweet text contains `@username`, where `username` is the username of the account that tweeted the tweet.
 * `mew.dm = ''` *string*.
 If this is set, your message will be sent as a DM to a recipient specified by this value.
 If this value contains only digits, it will be treated as a user ID.
 If it contains anything other than digits, it will be considered a username.
-A `@` at the beginning of usernames is optional, unless the person you are trying to message has a username that is all digits.
+You must include a `@` before a username that is all digits (to differentiate it from a user id), but it's optional otherwise.
 * `mew.in_reply_to_status_id` *alias*. `mew.replyTo`
 * `mew.possibly_sensitive` *alias*. `mew.sensitive`